apatel762/home-infra/server/docs/WIP.md

 Kubernetes manifest files for the Podman containers (_ref5_), and may be able to use the Renovate bot to keep packages up to date, as it can apparently detect new versions of container images from manifest files (_ref6_) (example: https://github.com/eifrach/ansible-role-assisted-installer-pod/).

+Remote view of system with [Cockpit](https://cockpit-project.org/).
+Provides a web interface that can be used to manage the system.
+If you configure `journald` as a logging driver for all running containers, you can then view the container logs here, which is useful because you then don't need to SSH to the system directly.
+This web interface should, of course, be locked down and **NOT** accessible from the wider internet.

 ### Operating System

 Since there will be more than one machine in the 'cluster', I plan to use the following OSs: